NavyaG-lab/Tech-writer/infrastructure/data-infra/serving_layer.md

 ## Tapir

 `tapir` is a service that runs in the prod environment and listens to datasets being ready in the datalake using a list of dataset names, loading those datasets from s3 into a single DynamoDB table, and also making each row available as Kafka messages.
+As Nubank's ETL is rewritten on a daily basis, the rows of the propagated dataset will be published as Kafka messages everyday.
 After this loading is done, it can optionally serve the dataset rows as Kafka messages. `conrado` handles serving this data out of the dynamo table via an HTTP interface, as described in the [next section](#conrado).

 If the ETL run gets delayed, some datasets get delayed, and if your dataset depends on one of the affected ones, `tapir` may be run on the next calendar day, but still load data from the previous day.